umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ## History

 The History sub-section provides a chronological audit trail of workflow activity for the current node.
-It displays a table containing the Page name with the Language variant, Type of Publish, workflow requested by, the date the workflow was requested, comment, and status of the workflow.
+It displays a table containing the following information:

+- Page name with the Language variant.
+- Type of Publish.
+- Who the workflow is requested by.
+- The date the workflow was requested.
+- Comments.
+- Status of the workflow.

 ![History sub-section](images/History-sub-section.png)

-You can also **Filter** the records based on Requested by, Created date, Completed date, Page Language, Workflow Type, and Workflow Status.
+You can also **Filter** the records based on the information listed abouve.
 Additionally, you can adjust the total number of records displayed on a page.

 The **Detail** button at the end of the record displays an overlay with content similar to the Active workflow sub-section.